-Click on the resources below to learn more about healthy eating and ways to track food intake.
-Most importantly, talk kindly to yourself as you are making changes to your diet or eating patterns.
+Click on the resources below to learn more about healthy eating.
+It is important to talk kindly to yourself as you are making changes to your diet or eating patterns.
 Food is complicated and linked to memories, feelings, community, culture, societal trends, and even how we cope with stress.
 Start with small changes.
 Don’t fixate on the scale.
-Focus on how you FEEL not how you look.
-People can be strong, healthy, fit, and happy at many sizes.
+Focus on how you feel not how you look.
+People can be strong, healthy, fit, and happy at any size.
 Making healthy eating choices can be easier if you do it with a friend/roommate or partner.
-That way you can help each other.

 - MyPlate offers personalized eating plans based on the dietary guidelines for Americans.
 There are interactive tools to personalize recommendations based on what you need.